How to... (some commonly asked questions)

 Another option is to test with a pre-filtered (but still synchronous with OmniMIc) signal that has a known highpass response.
 Several of these are provided on the V3 CD (or DVD) test disks, some with "bass removed" and some with "bass and midrange removed".
 The "bass removed" tracks roll off below 300Hz, and the "bass and midrange removed" tracks roll off below 3kHz.
 The effect of the rolloffs from using these tracks can be corrected by Normalizing the measured responses (either at measurement time, or after Adding an uncorrected file) with either the "Bass Removed.frd" or the "Bass and Midrange Removed.frd" files that can be found in your C:\Users\Public\OmniMic folder.

 IMPORTANT NOTE: You should still use a series capacitor (perhaps something large such as 100uF) to protect your sensitive driver from transients, hum, or other signals from the setup which might cause damage.
-ALWAYS use a blocking cap with a ribbon tweeter!
+ALWAYS use a blocking cap if you are testing a ribbon tweeter without its crossover!

 When you use those test signals, the measurements will be much more susceptible to noise below the rolloff frequencies, so you should adjust the displayed frequency range to avoid the lower frequencies.